uhub/awesome-perl/README.md

 * [pentestmonkey/ident-user-enum](https://github.com/pentestmonkey/ident-user-enum) - ident-user-enum is a simple PERL script to query the ident service (113/TCP) in order to determine the owner of the process listening on each TCP port of a target system.
 * [njh/perl-net-sdp](https://github.com/njh/perl-net-sdp) - Perl Module : Session Description Protocol (rfc2327)
 * [modernistik/Nmap-Parser](https://github.com/modernistik/Nmap-Parser) - Parse nmap scan data with Perl  (official repo)
-* [matteoacrossi/texprlcount](https://github.com/matteoacrossi/texprlcount) - Perl script that evaluates the word count of a tex document according to the PRL length guidelines
 * [lukec/stripe-perl](https://github.com/lukec/stripe-perl) - Perl library to connect to the Stripe API
 * [kevinphilp/Perl-gtk3-Tutorial](https://github.com/kevinphilp/Perl-gtk3-Tutorial) - Some notes on using Gtk3 with Perl
 * [msimerson/mail-dmarc](https://github.com/msimerson/mail-dmarc) - Mail::DMARC, a complete DMARC implementation in Perl